Southwest Airlines blocking seats through November 30

-In early May, Southwest Airlines began capping how many seats they’d sell on a particular flight to around 67% of capacity.
+In early May, Southwest Airlines began capping how many seats it would sell on a particular flight to around 67% of capacity.

 While Southwest markets this as “blocking middle seats,” in reality Southwest Airlines has open seating, so that’s not quite how it works.
 This means that: